 Purpose: Shock and awe

 Perhaps, you remember the episode of “Hitch” comedy where the guy wishing to attract the girl he loved was instructed that the first step to this is to “Shock and awe!”
 Somehow, it is one of the techniques to work out in design also because users actually start interaction with the product at the moment they notice it and get curious to try.
-Sometimes, animation can become the feature instantly grabbing their attention and giving positive feeling of engagement from the very start.
-Even simple splash screen with interesting animation can serve this purpose.
-Again, this sort of motion design on the screens or web-pages can provoke many debates as the one with the least practical value.
-However, practice shows that practical issues is not the only thing people want to get from the products they choose.
-Aesthetic pleasure, entertainment, gamification and challenges, fun and cuteness, style and amazement can also be strong features in favor of your particular product among the others on the market.
+Sometimes, animation can become the feature instantly grabbing their attention and giving a positive feeling of engagement from the very start.
+Even a simple splash screen with interesting animation can serve this purpose.
+Again, this sort of motion design on the screens or web pages can provoke many debates like the one with the least practical value.
+However, practice shows that practical issues are not the only thing people want to get from the products they choose.
+Aesthetic pleasure, entertainment, gamification and challenges, fun and cuteness, style, and amazement can also be strong features in favor of your particular product among the others on the market.

 Capitoledge — Free Screensaver